Key Takeaways

 View-counting when a pelvis AP is acquired alongside bilateral hips is contested; follow AMA CPT Assistant June 2016 guidance and verify payer policy before billing.

-Pabau’s claims management software helps radiology and orthopaedic billing teams track modifier usage, avoid NCCI bundling errors, and submit cleaner claims.
+Pabau’s claims management software helps radiology and orthopedic billing teams track modifier usage, avoid NCCI bundling errors, and submit cleaner claims.

-This reference guide covers the CPT code 73521 descriptor, view-counting rules (including the contested pelvis AP question), modifier usage for split-billing, related codes, ICD-10 diagnosis pairings, Medicare reimbursement context, and portable X-ray supplier requirements under Noridian guidelines.
+This reference guide covers the 73521 CPT code description and official descriptor, view-counting rules (including the contested pelvis AP question), modifier usage (26, TC, 50, and 59), related hip and pelvis codes, ICD-10 diagnosis pairings, Medicare reimbursement context, and portable X-ray supplier requirements under Noridian guidelines.

-CPT code 73521: official descriptor and clinical context
+CPT code 73521 description: official descriptor and clinical context

 The American Medical Association (AMA) defines CPT code 73521 as: